#470 - Old Man Bum, A Dream A Dream of Beef and Lust: 12 Bodies That Changed My Life

 on the E, which was tricky.
 So I bought, because I'm earning, I bought my own Wi-Fi for 24 hours.

-Is there a crash coming around the corner?
-No. I'm going to feel great now until at least Sunday.
+is there a crash coming around the corner no i'm gonna feel great now until at least sunday okay

-So then I went to my room where I've got my little Tupperware box full of emergency items and I used a coffee bag.
-Oh, did you?
-They do work.
+what about you john i had three veggie sausages two slices of white toast beans two hash browns some mushrooms and half a coffee because i couldn't finish it so disgusting so then i had went to my room where I've got my little Tupperware box full of emergency items and I used a coffee bag.

 I thought you were the best you've ever been.
-Oh, thanks, Matt.
+Oh, thanks, man.

 I thought you were fantastic.